 The Parish Council hosts their own website: www.westononthegreen-pc.gov.uk

-Content is uploaded by the Clerk, any additions or amendments required should be sent to the Clerk (clerk@westononthegreen-pc.gov.uk) who will be happy to add it to the website.
+Content is uploaded by the Clerk, any additions or amendments required should be sent to the Clerk (clerk@westononthegreen-pc.gov.uk) who will be happy to add it to the website when appropriate.
 Please note the Parish Council’s website is not allowed to advertise businesses.

 Where necessary, we may direct those contacting us to our website to see the required information, or we may forward their question to one of our Councillors for consideration and response.